Boat sinks off Sicily in Italy, reportedly leaving 2 Americans among 6 people missing

 "I was at home when the tornado hit," fisherman Pietro Asciutto told a local news outlet.
 "I immediately closed all the windows.
 Then I saw the boat, it had only one mast, it was very large.
 I suddenly saw it sink...
 The boat was still floating, then suddenly it disappeared.
 I saw it sink with my own eyes."

+Italian media and the international news agency Reuters cited Italian officials as saying one of the six people still missing on Monday afternoon was British tech entrepreneur Mike Lynch, whose company Autonomy Corporation PLC was acquired in 2011 by HP.
+His wife was reportedly among the survivors of Monday's accident.
+British media reported that Lynch was the owner of the Bayesia.

-While the vessel that capsized off Sicily was a rented pleasure boat, the waters around the island have claimed many lives over the last decade.
+While the sailing yacht that capsized off Sicily was a privately owned pleasure boat, the waters around the island have claimed many lives over the last decade.

 Dozens of migrants have died attempting to reach Sicily and smaller Italian islands in the region.
 Sicily sits only about 100 miles from the east coast of Tunisia in north Africa, and the Mediterranean crossing has been a frequent site of both nautical rescues and disasters as smugglers routinely send small boats overloaded with desperate people into the sea.